 Ethereum is gearing up for its next significant upgrade: Pectra.
 This update, combining the Prague execution layer upgrade and the Electra consensus layer upgrade, promises to bring substantial improvements and new capabilities to the Ethereum network.
-As we look ahead to a potential Q1 2025 implementation, it’s important for stakeholders, and particularly stakers, to understand the implications of these changes.
+As we look ahead to a potential April 8th implementation (subject to change), it’s important for stakeholders, and particularly stakers, to understand the implications of these changes.

 Pectra is introducing a series of Ethereum Improvement Proposals (EIPs) that will enhance the network’s functionality, scalability, and user experience.
 In this article, we’ll dive deep into the key components of the Pectra upgrade, exploring what these changes mean for stakers, developers, and the broader Ethereum ecosystem.